JamesLaverack/kubernetes-minecraft-operator/README.md

 Use `make install` from the root of this directory with your cluster configured in `kubectl`.

+### Tags

+By default the `latest` tag is used, which is the latest published version.
+You can also use a specific published version using it's tag (e.g., `v0.2.3`) or `edge` if you want the latest commit on the main branch.

 ## Usage

 You can configure a server like this.
 The operator will create a `Pod` and `Service` to this specification.
 Note that